mort666/bw-clients/libs/common/src/platform/server-notifications/README.md

 are sure to use the `rxjs` operator `distinctUntilChanged` on a lot of these events to help avoid doing unnecessary reconnects.

-Based on the client this allows us to inject different implementation of `WebPushConnectionService` depending on the best way to use web push there.
+This structure allows us to inject a different implementation of `WebPushConnectionService` based on the client, depending on the best way to use web push in that client's ecosystem.
 For now it is only using the Service Worker of our Chrome MV3 extension.
 Possible future implementation of this service could be a `Worker` in our web app.
 This would require that we request the `Notification` permission and that browsers start allowing `userVisibleOnly: false`.
 Another possible implementation that could apply to web and